Beyond newborn survival

 Better data and better use of existing data is fundamental.
 Countries, especially middle-income countries with growing intensive care services, urgently need to improve quality of care and the quality of follow-up data on child development, developing services for those with impairment.9 Neonatal conditions result in social and economic loss to families and nations.
 Investing in care of women and newborns will reduce both deaths and disabilities, but additionally help us move towards improving child development outcomes.

 Where does prevention of disability and improved child development fit post-2015?

-The Global Burden of Disease estimates that of all global disability-adjusted life years in 2015, more than 1 in 10 were due to neonatal or congenital conditions.
-Of this, 95% were estimated to be due to neonatal deaths rather than subsequent disability 10.
-This burden is more than three times that of HIV, more than all cancers, and similar to all cardiovascular conditions.
-This is increasingly being recognised as a public health priority 11.
-Now, with almost half of all under-five deaths occurring in the first month of life (the neonatal period), reducing neonatal deaths is rising to the top of the child survival agenda.
+The Global Burden of Disease estimates that of all global disability-adjusted life years in 2010, almost 1 in 10 was due to neonatal conditions.
+Of this, 95% were estimated to be due to neonatal deaths rather than subsequent disability.10 This burden is more than three times that of HIV, more than all cancers, similar to all cardiovascular conditions, and is still barely mentioned in global health agendas.
+Reducing neonatal deaths is increasingly recognised as a public health priority largely because of the impact these deaths have on MDG4.8 Now, with almost half of all under-five deaths occurring in the first month of life (the neonatal period), reducing neonatal deaths is rising to the top of the child survival agenda.

 © London School of Hygiene & Tropical Medicine